Acors24/cpp-hgt-viewer/README.md

 Coordinates are given in degrees.
 - `-lon` and `-lat` specify the range of the loaded tiles, out of the ones in the specified directory.
-- `-start` specifies the starting position of the camera in the 2D view.
+- `-start` specifies the starting position of the camera.

 Altitude is given in kilometers above sea level.\
 The order of the arguments does not matter.

-The program will look for `.hgt` files in the given directories, matching any given limits (`-lat`/`-lon`, if given), and load their data, assuming each of the files contains 1201 * 1201 encoded integers.
+The program will recursively look for `.hgt` files in the given directories, matching any given limits (`-lat`/`-lon`, if given), and load their data, assuming each of the files contains 1201 * 1201 encoded integers.

-Loading can take a while, depending on the amount of `.hgt` files being loaded.
+Tiles will be loaded asynchronously on a separate thread.

 After successful initialization:
 - the crosshair should be visible,
-- drawing rate, FPS and current "coordinates" should be printed in the terminal.
+- drawing rate, FPS and current 2D coordinates should be printed in the terminal.

 ### Controls